petious/Mapper/README.md

 # Mapper
-Route planning program (Paris subway network)
+Route planning program (Paris subway network): computes the best travel itinerary between two stations.

 The s.csv is the offcial list of every subway stations, and c.csv the official list of connections.